michieltjampens/tios/Core/code/customize_dts.md

-#  Create the DTS's
+#  Customize the Device Tree files
-* Generate default DTS's using the CubeMX project found at `tios/Core/cubemx`
+* First generate default DTS's using the CubeMX project found at `tios/Core/cubemx`
 * This is based on a ST HandsOn Lab, but with various issues fixed.

 ## 1. Alter TF-A